 - For young children, it is best to dress them in light, cool clothing that will still protect them from the sun.
 And of course, any exposed areas need to be covered with sunscreen.

-- If your child is already sick in hot weather it is imperative to give them extra care and watch for signs of illnesses escalating or dehydration setting in.
+- If your child is already sick in hot weather it is imperative to give them extra care and watch for signs of illnesses escalating or dehydration sets in.

 - Have your doctor’s number ready in case of any emergencies.